Saturday, 29 November 2014

 Imperial Gazetteer of India remarks;

 "Sher Shah is entitled to the honour of establishing the reformed system of currency which lasted throughout the Mughal period, was maintained by the East India Company down to 1835, and is the basis of the existing British currency.
 He finally abolished the inconvenient billon coinage of mixed metal, and struck well-executed pieces in gold, silver, and copper, to a fixed standard of both weight and fineness.
 His silver rupees, which weigh 180 grains, and contain 175 grains of pure silver, being thus practically equal in value to the modern rupee, often have the king's name in Nagari characters in addition to the usual Arabic inscriptions."
-(V. A. Smith, Imperial Gazetteer of India, ii, pp. 145-6.)
+(V. A. Smith, Imperial Gazetteer of India, ii, pp.145-6.)

 Sher Shah’s name and title and place of mint were invariably inscribed on the coins in Arabic characters.
 Some of his coins bore his name in Devanagari script and some had the names of first four Khalifas in addition.
 Gold coins of pure metal of various weights, such as 166.4 grains, 167 grains and 168.5 grains, were executed.
 The ratio of exchange between the dam and the rupee was 64 to 1.
-The ratios between the various gold coins and the silver ones were fixed on a permanent basis.
+The ratios between

-Wednesday 5 November 2014
+Wednesday, 5 November 2014

 Anglo–Khajjak battle 1841